 I realise that all deliveries have a element of stress but some can really have more than others.
 If an emergency C-setcion is needed or if instruments have to be used, or perhaps the baby was born naturally but the delivery was long, or extremely fast then it could be felt as stressful to the mother.
-As mentioned in the planned C-section paragraph these babies can hold onto this stress or trauma and remain upset.
-Again, very gently helping these babies calm down can be so beneficial.

 Just have a check up!

 Many parents hear through personal recommendation from other parents how fantastic cranial osteopathy is and bring their baby in for a check up soon after delivery.
 The treatment in this case just simply checks the alignment of their baby.
 They may have had extreme pressures through the delivery process which leaves them in a little ball, or arching stiffly or even bending to one side like a banana.
 The treatment gently unwinds them so they are straight and happier.

 Watch a video of Christian Bates treat a baby here: http://www.theperrymount.com/babyhelp.html